Artrage/rndmhpns/README.md

 1. The /div/ 'errors' w3 is complaining about pertain to modals.
 They are not errors, in fact.
 2. Same applies to /footer/ 'error': the footer contains a modal, hence the code.
 3. /required/ and /placeholder/ are part of the email form validation, and is not an error.
+4. Missing PayPal 1px image seems to be a PayPal feature

 ## DEPLOYMENT
 The project was committed and pushed to GitHub via the git status, git add, git commit and git push commands in GitPod.